HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 # BERT for PyTorch

-This folder contains scripts to pre-train , finetune BERT model and run inference on finetuned BERT model on Habana Gaudi device to achieve state-of-the-art accuracy.
+This folder contains scripts to pre-train , finetune BERT model and run inference on finetuned BERT model on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
 To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance)

 For more information about training deep learning models using Gaudi, visit [developer.habana.ai](https://developer.habana.ai/resources/).